 For some people, a purpose in life is something that drives them forward every single day.
-They wake up with determination and spend every moment of their lives towards their purpose.
-Think of Elon Musk, for example, whose purpose in life is to accelerate space exploration.
+They wake up with determination and spend every moment of their lives working toward their purpose.
+Think of Elon Musk, for example, whose purpose in life is to accelerate space exploration (or at least before he took over Twitter…)

 What if he woke up one day feeling like space exploration is the furthest thing from a purpose that he can think of?
 Can a purpose in life even change, at all?
 And are there some extreme examples of this happening?
 And perhaps more importantly, can a changing purpose in life actually be a good thing?